Cleveland Clinic logo

 Spina bifida is the most common type of neural tube defect (NTD).
 It happens when the neural tube doesn’t close completely somewhere along the spine during fetal development.

-• Meningocele: This NTD is characterized by a sac of fluid that protrudes through an opening in your baby’s back, but their spinal cord is not involved or damaged.
+• Meningocele: This leads to a sac of fluid that sticks out through an opening in your baby’s back.
+But their spinal cord isn’t involved or damaged.

-• Spina bifida occulta: This NTD is characterized by a small gap in your baby’s spine, but there isn’t an opening or sac on their back.
-Their nerves and spinal cord aren’t damaged, and the condition usually doesn’t cause any disability.
-This is the mildest form of spina bifida.
+• Spina bifida occulta: This creates a small gap in your baby’s spine.
+But there isn’t an opening or sac on their back.
+It’s the mildest form of spina bifida.

 Advertisement